A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 It’s not a stretch to say that, for most companies, the movement of inventory through the supply chain is your business.
 How good your operation is at that is the strongest indicator of future success.

 So, how does a company gauge the health of that movement?
-One way is inventory turnover ratio.
+One way is inventory turnover ratio (see what is inventory).

 What Is Inventory Turnover?